HOWARD L. TERRY, LCDR, USN

 Howie was the leader of a carrier night-fighter team which was preparing for Korean duty.
 He will always be remembered for his friendly Arkansas drawl, his imperturbable disposition, and his limitless enthusiasm for sports of all kinds.

-Howie is survived by his mother, Mrs. George Terry of Batesville, Ark.; a brother, and two sisters as well as by his widow, Fannie Laura, and a son, Howard.
+Howie is survived by his mother, Mrs. George Terry of Batesville, Ark.; a brother, and two sisters as well as by his widow, Fannie Laura, a son, Howard, and a daughter Dana Lucille.

 He is buried in Arkansas.